liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/09-migrating-from-audience-targeting/02-migrating-user-segments.markdown

 less than) and conjunctions (AND, OR) to define complex filters.

 Due to the similarities between Audience Targeting user segments and
-@product-ver@ Segments, certain data can be automatically migrated as part of the upgrade process.
+@product-ver@ Segments, certain data can be migrated automatically as part of the upgrade process.

 ## Upgrade Process

-As a result of the upgrade process:
+As a result of the upgrade process,

-- All Audience Targeting User Segments will show under the new Segments administration in 7.2, with the same name.
+- All Audience Targeting User Segments appear under the new Segments administration in 7.2, with the same name.
 - For every segment, those Audience Targeting rules with an equivalent in
   @product@ 7.2 have been migrated into the corresponding criteria fields (see